Academic Excellence

 Mathematics

 Students should use the Moodle Scheduler on the Math Department Moodle page to sign up to take make-up tests and quizzes.
 Monday slots are from 3 to 3:50 p.m., and Wednesday slots are from 6:30 to 7:20 a.m.
+You must sign up for tests by the end of the school day prior to the test slot.
 Unless you have permission from your math teacher, you should schedule the next available day for your make-up test.
-In addition, you must sign up for tests by the end of the school day prior to the test slot.
-Unless prior arrangements have been made with your math teacher, failure to take your makeup within one week will result in a 10 percent drop every make-up date that you do not attend.
+If you cannot attend Monday or Wednesday makeups, your teacher may require you to attend the Friday afternoon session.
+Failure to take your makeup within one week will result in a 10 percent drop every make-up date that you do not attend.
 Dual enrollment courses follow guidelines listed in the course syllabus.

 Physical Education